 I am Pro-Life.
 The fundamental sanctity of human life is the cornerstone of our democratic society and an integral part of my faith and my conscience.
 Illinois recently became the first state to enact a law that uses taxpayer funds to pay for abortions.
 Under no circumstance should the tax dollars of hard-working Illinoisans be allotted for the taking of innocent life.
 I am committed to the full repeal of this measure, previously known as House Bill 40, and will stand with any other like-minded lawmakers in Springfield, of either party, to get this done.

 Military issues uniquely impact the 54th Senate District due to the presence of nearby Scott Air Force Base and the large number of veterans and active-duty military who live here.
 My family has a long history of military service and from an early age instilled in me the vital importance of this service to our country and our state.
-I fully appreciate the sacrifices that these men and women in uniform make to keep us safe and it is the solemn duty of our elected officials to do the same for them.
+I’m an Intelligence Officer in the U.S. Navy Reserves, something I am proud and humbled to be able to do, and I fully appreciate the sacrifices men and women in uniform make to keep us safe.
+It is the solemn duty of our elected officials to do the same for them as well.
 In the senate, I will emphasize policies that give veterans opportunities for employment, housing, and education.
 I will also seek to work with municipalities throughout the district to address the unique local needs of veterans, especially those returning to civilian life from active duty and those living with addiction or suffer from post-traumatic stress.

 I have a lot of experience growing businesses and creating quality jobs, and know firsthand what a good job can do for a family.
 Southern Illinois needs growth.
 There are a few places in this district where business is expanding and people are prospering, but unfortunately there are far too many other places facing high unemployment and limited opportunities.
 This reality is crippling to the lives of people who live in these communities.
 With poverty comes drug use, crime, and social decay that is difficult to repair.
 My plan is to advocate for proven conservative policies that will spur growth, reduce the cost of doing business in Illinois, and make it easier to employ people and start and grow a business.
+Not only am I a job creator, I will be an effective advocate for jobs and industry in Southern Illinois.
+We need to revitalize our manufacturing, energy, and transportation industries as well as other industries that have long created quality jobs in Southern Illinois.
 People in Southern Illinois work hard and don’t expect something for nothing.
 What they do expect, though, is a fair chance.
 I will fight to give them that chance.

 Sportsmanship, conservation, and self-defense are all vital to the lives of people in rural Illinois and I will be a vote in favor of allowing our citizens to exercise their constitutional rights, wherever they may live.
 Illinois state and local gun control policies have failed to stop the tragic violence, access to illegal guns, and rampant criminality that plague many communities.
 Our centuries-old tradition of responsible gun ownership should be respected and I will oppose the push to enact statewide policies that restrict it, make it harder to obtain a license, or impose draconian penalties on law-abiding citizens aimed at correcting problems caused only by those with no regard for the law to begin with.
 The Second Amendment, to me, is not a political talking point.
 It’s a passion and a constitutional necessity.

-Wherever I go, I am constantly impressed by the energy and strength of senior citizens throughout the 54th District, and across the state.
-Seniors work, volunteer, donate, mentor, and give back in countless ways to the communities that they helped to build.
+Seniors throughout Southern Illinois are often the strength of our communities as they work, volunteer, donate, mentor, and give back in countless ways to the communities that they helped to build.
 Our aging parents, grandparents, and relatives have an absolute right to age with dignity and I will support policies that protect seniors where they live and make it easier for them to deal with the government when they need to.

 Abuse of the elderly is a vastly under-reported problem.
 Many seniors sadly face financial exploitation, verbal or physical abuse, and neglect; often at the hands of those closest to them.
 I am committed to tackling these issues and supporting law enforcement and Adult Protective Services in their mission to keep vulnerable seniors safe from predators.
 I support partnering the state with financial institutions and other businesses to educate their employees about the signs of financial exploitation of the elderly, or other abuse, to help stop it before it’s too late.
 Our society as a whole should do more to educate citizens about how to prepare for growing older and to inform seniors about how they can be supported to continue living and flourishing in their homes and communities.
 I will work to promote policies that accomplish these goals.